yxtay/python-project-template/README.md

 ## Features

-- environment and dependency management
 - environment management with Conda
-  - dependency management with Poetry
+- project metadata and dependency management with Poetry
-- continuous integration
+- preconfigured continuous integration tasks
   - code formatting with isort and Black
   - code linting with isort, Black, Flake8 and Mypy
   - unit tests with pytest